candacechou/candacechou/README.md

-- 👋 Hi, I’m @candacechou, computer vision and decision making.
+- 👋 Hi, I’m @candacechou, I am a software engineer specializing to computer vision and deep learning.
-- 👀 I’m interested in ML/DL.
+- 👀 I’m interested in learning new stuffs.
-- 🌱 I’m currently learning Computer Vision and Robotics.
-It is a whole life learning path.
-But currently thinking about putting web application into my must-learn list because recommendation system sounds fun, isn't it ?
+- 🌱 I’m currently learning web development, mainly focus on Node.js and React.
 - 💞️ I’m looking to collaborate on any cool side project on machine learning and algorithm, preferably with recommendation system, any idea?
-- 📫 How to reach me: chchou@kth.se
+- 📫 How to reach me: linkedIn : chia-hsuan chou

 <!---
 candacechou/candacechou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.